 There are a number of factors to consider.
-The people you want to wear or use your merchandise, the types of garments or products you need customised, the logo or design you need applying to them.
-Plus the limitations of each process.
+The people you want to wear or use your merchandise and the types of garments or products you need customised.
+Plus, the logo or design you need applying to them.
+You also have to consider the limitations of each process.
 Printing and embroidery will sometimes be a choice based on which technique works best for a particular type of item and design.
-Here at Fifth Column we have years of experience creating high quality, bespoke printed and embroidered merchandise and wanted to put together a quick guide to give you a better idea of what’s involved.
+Here at Fifth Column, we have years of experience creating high quality, bespoke printed and embroidered merchandise.
+We wanted to put together a quick guide to give you a better idea of what’s involved.

 There are basically two ways of customising clothing, getting your design on to a t-shirt or tote bag, jacket or hoody.
 Printing the image or artwork on to the garment or stitching the logo or design into the fabric.
 It’s worth taking a brief look at the different methods.

 With screen printing, the artwork is applied to the surface of the material using ink.
 A stencil is prepared and placed on a fine mesh screen and the ink is then pushed through to transfer the pattern.
 This process is repeated for each of the colours that make up the design until the picture is complete.
 It’s a traditional method, tried and tested, that has been around for centuries.
-Over time, the process has been modernised and automated to varying degrees, but it still requires knowledge, experience and skilled printers to get the best results.
-We have been printing custom clothing in London since the 70s and these days, our state of the art machines can produce 600 t-shirts an hour.
+Over time, the process has been modernised and automated to varying degrees.
+But it still requires knowledge, experience and skilled printers to get the best results.
+We have been printing custom clothing in London since the 70s.
+These days, our state of the art machines can produce 600 t-shirts an hour.

 Whilst still applying the design directly to the surface of the garment using ink, DTG printing is a more recent development in terms of custom clothing.

-Direct to garment printing relies heavily on modern technology and uses digital printers to apply the ink to the fabric of the item being customised.
+Direct to garment printing relies heavily on modern technology.
+It uses digital printers to apply the ink to the fabric of the item being customised.
 Artwork is converted to image file format, the clothing prepared and the design printed straight onto the material.

 It works in a similar way to the inkjet printer you probably have in your home and office.
 We just use material instead of paper.